Ascophyllum nodosum is not just “seaweed.”

 Why Source Matters

-“Seaweed” is not a regulated term.
+“Seaweed” is not a regulated or standardised ingredient category.

-Ascophyllum nodosum used in dental research is:
+Ascophyllum nodosum used in dental research typically comes from carefully controlled sources and is:

 -